-Many of the Woodland Hills clients that we here at The Law Offices of Alice A. Salvo help to set up their estate planning tools see their situations change over time.
-These changes will often prompt them to consider changing the provisions of a living trust.
+Many of the Woodland Hills clients at the Law Offices of Alice A. Salvo have set up their estate planning tools and see their situations change over time.
+This situation will often prompt them to consider changing the provisions of a living trust.
 If you find yourself in such a situation, then you may be questioning whether or not it is even possible to cancel a trust once you’ve signed the trust article.
 Suffice it to say that it is referred to as a revocable living trust for a reason.

 The website for the State Bar of California is very clear in stating that you, as the creator of a revocable living trust, have the right to amend or cancel it at any time.
 The only stipulation is that you must be in a competent state to do so.